 Myth 2: The men and women who work for the CIA are spies and agents

 Citizens who work for the CIA are officers — not agents or spies.
-All employees, from operations officers, to analysts, to librarians and public affairs, are considered CIA officers.
+All employees, from case officers, to analysts, to librarians and public affairs, are considered CIA officers.

 So, who is a CIA agent?
-Our operations officers recruit well-placed human assets with access to information.
+Our case officers recruit well-placed human assets with access to information.
 These spies are agents.
 They provide critical information about their country to help America.
-Operations officers are CIA employees who spot, recruit, and handle foreign agents.
+Case officers are CIA employees who spot, recruit, and handle foreign agents.
 They are experts in understanding human nature, emotions, intentions, and motivations.

 Foreign agents/spies are invaluable.
 The information they provide plays a critical role in developing and implementing US foreign and national security policy.
 Spies risk imprisonment, the loss of their job, reputation, or family and friends.
 Some are even at risk of execution if caught.

 Myth 3: All CIA officers recruit and handle agents

 Some people who work for the CIA recruit and handle agents, which is the job of a case officer.
 While the number of employees at CIA is classified, we can tell you that the variety of careers here is similar to that of a major corporation.
 CIA officers work as analysts, scientists, engineers, economists, linguists, mathematicians, secretaries, accountants, computer specialists, targeting officers, inventors, developers, cartographers, cyber exploitation officers, architects, data engineers, IT technicians, human resources, auditors, psychologists, environmental safety officers, nurses, physicians, psychiatrists, cyber security officers, security protective service (federal police) officers, polygraph examiners, attorneys, paralegals, logistics officers, researchers, communications officers, editors, graphic designers, videographers, instructors, automotive mechanics, librarians, historians, museum curators, and more!